briangershon/dotfiles/README.md

 Custom bash scripts related to a specific machine or that are private can be placed in `./bashrc_private` folder.

-You need a global install of node and npm for "tern" Vim plugin.
+You need a global install of node and npm for "tern" Vim plugin. `brew install node`

 On first install of Vim, run `vim/sync-bundles.sh` to bring down all the bundles.